kwanwantku/stopwatch/README.md

    • why is there such a big difference in the time used to append chars to a String and to a StringBuilder?
 Even though we eventually "copy" the StringBuilder into a String so the final result is the same.

-     -  Because StringBuilder receive whole chars to covert to a String later but String receive each chars to convert to a String one by one char.
+     Because StringBuilder receive whole chars to covert to a String later

+     but String receive each chars to convert to a String one by one char.

    • why is there a significant difference in times to sum double, Double, and BigDecimal values?

-     -  Because Each method has the different type, It make different to sum it.
-For The doubles is primitives type which sum not create object but The Double is class which create object.Finally, The BigDecimal is also class but need to import it for use and created object.
+     Because Each method has the different type, It make different to sum it.

+     For The doubles is primitives type which sum not create object but The Double is class which create object.

+     Finally, The BigDecimal is also class but need to import it for use and created object.

 #Run the SpeedTest tasks and explain the results